AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/_ctor_1.md

 AutomationMLContainer Constructor (Stream, FileMode)
 ====================================================
-AutomationML 2.1 APIInitializes a new instance of the [AutomationMLContainer][1] class using the specified stream resource.
+Initializes a new instance of the [AutomationMLContainer][1] class using the specified stream resource.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)